intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 #### Mode of Operation

-The intent is that the RSWG shall operate in a way similar to working groups in the IETF and research groups in the IRTF.
-Therefore, all RSWG meetings and discussion venues shall be open to all interested individuals, and all RSWG contributions shall be subject to intellectual property policies, which must be consistent with those of the IETF as specified in {{BCP78}} and {{BCP79}}.
+The intent is that the RSWG shall operate in a way similar to working groups in the IETF.
+Therefore, all

-The RSWG shall operate by rough consensus, a mode of operation informally described in {{RFC2418}}.
+RSWG meetings and discussion venues shall be open to all interested individuals, and all RSWG contributions shall be subject to intellectual property policies, which must be consistent with those of the IETF as specified in {{BCP78}} and {{BCP79}}.

 When the RSWG is formed, all discussions shall take place on an open email discussion list, which shall be publicly archived.